 Every core, in any science or engineering field, benefits from non-destructive analysis.
 Measured values may be used intrinsically, for their actual values (e.g. elemental data), or as proxies for changes in lithology or depositional environment (e.g. magnetic susceptibility or colour).
-The MSCL-XZ is a bench-top system that provides a compact solution for split core non-destructive measurements, obtaining multiple data sets simultaneously.
+The MSCL-XZ is a benchtop or small-footprint core logging system that provides a compact solution for split core non-destructive measurements, obtaining multiple data sets simultaneously.
 Unlike the MSCL-S, where the core moves past the sensors, the bench-top MSCL-XZ moves the sensors along the core (X-axis) while the sensors move up and down to contact the core surface (Z-axis).
 Split core sections enable sensors to be used that cannot operate through the plastic liner:

 Reflectance spectra are collected in 39 spectral bands by a Minolta colour spectrophotometer to provide accurate colour data, including Munsell representations.
 The spectrophotometer is calibrated internally by using a white calibration reference tile and a zero-reflectance, “free-air” reading.
 True sediment or rock colour prior to core oxidation is a valuable correlation parameter for ore mineralogy, sedimentology, and climate research.